 We would welcome contributions from you of between 500 and 1500 words.
 Your story can be about anything relating to your professional or patient role.
 You could talk about a patient encounter, an experience you have had as a patient, a story about a colleague or learner experience.
 You may choose to focus on patient safety, error or human factors.
-What we want to share is the good and the not so good – errors that help us to learn rather than blaming and witch-hunting colleagues or excellence that can be spread around from one context to another.
+What we want to share is the good and the not so good – errors that help us to learn rather than blaming and witch-hunting colleagues or excellence that can be shared from one context to another.

 Some stories will stand alone; others may be added to by our curators, to help shape them so that they reach as many colleagues as they can.